lsst-dm/dmtn-208/index.rst

 A cutout area that's not fully contained within the specified image is an error (except for unbounded ranges).
 The current IVOA standard requires that all other cutouts still be done even if some of them are errors for this reason.
 I think this is less useful than failing the entire operation if there are any errors, but this is still being discussed.
-For the initial implementation, it may be easier to error out if any filter is inconsistent with any image, but be aware that this could change.
+For the initial implementation, it may be easier to error out if any stencil is inconsistent with any image, but be aware that this could change.

 Errors can be delivered in whatever form is easiest as long as the frontend can recover the details of the error.
 (For example, an exception is fine as long as the user-helpful details of the error are in the exception.)